tc39/proposal-async-context/README.md

 Non-goals:
 1. Error handling & bubbling through async stacks:
 2. Async task interception: this can cause confusion if some imported library can take application owner unaware actions to change how the application code running pattern.
-At this very first proposal, we'd like to stand away with this feature.
-If there are multiple tracking instance on same async task chain, interception can cause collision and implicit behavior if these instances do not cooperate well.
+If there are multiple tracking instance on same async task chain,interception can cause collision and implicit behavior if these instances do not cooperate well.
+Thus at this very initial proposal, we'd like to stand away with this feature.

 # Strawperson usage